kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 ```
 - For another example, since above code the critical section is way bigger than it needs to be, I only really need to protect `garlicCount++`
 	- Now program will run twice as fast, because the threads aren't holding onto the pencil while they're busy thinking
+	- Thinking messages appear in paris, and only takes about 500ms * 5 = 2.5 seconds to finish
 ```
 public class Shopper extends Thread {
 	static int garlicCount = 0;